Differential Temporal Difference Learning: Differential LSTD( )-Learning

 will be estimated, where the above expectation is again in steady state.
 By its construction, $\bfelig$ will be adapted to~$\bfmX$.
 We call $\bfelig$ the sequence of \textit{eligibility matrices}, borrowing language from the standard LSTD($\lambda$)-learning literature \cite{sutbar98,bertsi96a,sze10}.

-The motivation for the minimum-norm criterion \eqref{e:OptThetaGhalphaDT} is clear, but algorithms that solve this problem often suffer from high variance.
-The Galerkin approach is used because it is simple, generally applicable, and it is frequently observed that the variance of the algorithm is significantly reduced with $\lambda<1$.
+Motivation for the minimum-norm criterion \eqref{e:OptThetaGhalphaDT} is clear, but algorithms that solve this problem often suffer from high variance.
+The Galerkin approach is used because it is simple, generally applicable, and it is observed that the variance of the algorithm is often significantly reduced with $\lambda<1$.

-It is important to note, as we also discuss below, that the process $\bfelig$ will depend on the value of $\lambda$, so the LSTD($\lambda$) (respectively, $\grad$LSTD($\lambda$)) algorithms with different $\lambda$ will converge to different parameter values $\theta^*=\theta^*(\lambda)$, satisfying the corresponding versions of~(\ref{e:MetricGalGradTD}).
+It is important to note, as we also discuss below, that the process $\bfelig$ will depend on the value of $\lambda$, so the LSTD($\lambda$) (respectively, $\grad$-LSTD($\lambda$)) algorithms with different $\lambda$ will converge to different parameter values $\theta^*=\theta^*(\lambda)$, satisfying the corresponding versions of~(\ref{e:MetricGalGradTD}).